iJosiasCastro/old-portfolio/README.md

 ## Production Deployment
 Using PM2
-For a production-ready deployment, you can use PM2 to manage your Node.js application.
+For a production-ready deployment, you can use PM2.
 Here's how:
 ```bash
 # Install PM2 globally (if not already installed)
 $ npm install pm2@latest -g